stytchauth/stytch-android/README.md

    and copy your public token.

-3. In your android app, before you call any other part of the Stytch SDK, you must first call the `StytchClient.configure` function and pass in your applicationContext and public token:
+3. In your android app, before you call any other part of the Stytch SDK, you must first call the `configure` function and pass in your applicationContext and public token:

 #### **For Consumer Applications:**
 ```kotlin